 Your batting needs to be substantial.
-High-loft polyester batting is a superb choice because it’s affordable, easy-to-use, and provides that pronounced loft you want for trapunto quilting.
+High-loft polyester batting is a superb choice because it’s affordable, easy to use, and provides that pronounced loft you want for trapunto quilting.

 Sew the tacking stitches for the extra layers of batting.

-Remove the hoop from the machine and cut out the excess batting very close to stitches.
+Remove the hoop from the machine and cut out the excess batting very close to the stitches.
 Be careful not to cut the first square layer of batting.

 Now place your fabric over the quilt block and sew the tacking stitches for the fabric – 8x8 inches square.
-Or you can just use a painter’s tape to hold the fabric in place.
-I used the thread of the same color as my fabric.
+Or you can just use painter’s tape to hold the fabric in place.
+I used a thread of the same color as my fabric.
 I also filled the bobbin with the same blue thread.

 As for me, I didn’t really make a quilt, I wanted to make a decorative pillow cover with trapunto quilting.
 So I didn’t cut the fabric, I used a big piece of fabric and had to be careful to place it straight over the batting.

 Run the embroidery design.
-In the end you will see the trapunto effect when your machine will run over extra layers of batting.
-I like to use the thread of the same color as my fabric for my filling stitches, and for the main trapunto outline I used a thread of contrasting color.
+In the end, you will see the trapunto effect when your machine will run over extra layers of batting.
+I like to use the thread of the same color as my fabric for my filling stitches, and for the main trapunto outline, I used a thread of contrasting color.